 Wet Planet guided Fish & Wildlife Service down the river, and snapped this update of the debris removal on September 27, 2012.

-September 27, 2012 – Wet Planet and Fish & Wildlife survey the fish on the Lower Lower White Salmon River for the first time after the removal of the dam.
+Wet Planet and Fish & Wildlife surveyed the fish on the Lower Lower White Salmon River for the first time after the removal of the dam.

 Surveying fish lower lower White Salmon River